aagam128/Toronto-Police-Traffic-collison/README.md

 ---

 ## Setup and Installation

-Prerequisites
+### Prerequisites
-Python 3.8+
-Angular CLI
-Power BI Desktop (optional for dashboard)
+- **Python 3.8+**
+- **Angular CLI**
+- **Power BI Desktop** (Optional, only required for dashboard visualization)

 ## Usage
-sage
+Run the Notebook:

+Open the traffic-collision.ipynb notebook to train and evaluate the models.

+Launch the Angular Frontend:

+Use the Angular frontend to input traffic parameters and receive fatality predictions.

+Explore Power BI Dashboard:

-Run the notebook traffic-collision.ipynb to train and evaluate models Launch the Angular frontend to input traffic parameters and receive fatality prediction Open Power BI dashboard to explore trends by weather, road type, light conditions, and time
+Open the Power BI dashboard to analyze trends by weather, road type, lighting conditions, and time of day.

 ## Model Training
-Model Training
+Data Cleaning:

-Handled missing values and outliers using imputation and transformation Addressed class imbalance through sampling strategies Trained multiple classification models:
+Missing values and outliers were handled using imputation and transformation methods.

+Addressing Class Imbalance:

+The class imbalance was tackled using various sampling strategies to ensure balanced training.

+Trained Models:

 Random Forest

 XGBoost

 K-Nearest Neighbors (KNN)

+Hyperparameter Tuning:

+Performed hyperparameter tuning to achieve the best model performance.

+Model Evaluation:

-Performed hyperparameter tuning for best performance Evaluated with metrics like accuracy, F1-score, and confusion matrix
+Evaluated the models using accuracy, F1-score, and confusion matrix.

 ## Power Bi
 Visualization Dashboard